Chinese-Owned Pork Producer Could Qualify For Trump Bailout Money Meant For Companies Hit By Chinese Tariffs

 Companies who provide food to programs like school lunches are not held to an income cap when seeking bailout money.

-Smithfield was recently in the news after one of its employees urinated on the production line, ruining 50,000 pounds of pork.
+Smithfield was recently in the news after one of its employees urinated on the production line, ruining 50,000 pounds of pork, according to the Inquisitr.
 The company declined to comment on whether it would apply for funds.